 Did You Know?

-(1964) when a wheelchair-bound elderly woman receives mysterious calls in the wee hours of the morning.
-Although her early phone era number is displayed with letters to represent the Klondike exchange, KL-5-2368, both letters represent 5 on the dial.
-Gladys Cooper
+(1964) where a wheelchair-bound elderly woman receives mysterious calls in the wee hours of the morning.
+Although her phone number is displayed with exchange letters to represent the Klondike exchange, KL-5-2368, both letters represent 5 on the dial.
+See more

 There are no bullet impacts in the sand during most of the strafing runs in the desert, but in a couple of the shots there is, so there should be impacts seen from most of the runs.
 See more